 Reduce heat and simmer for about 1-1/2 to 2 hours, stirring regularly.
 Add additional water 1/2 cup at a time only if the beans thicken too much.
 Add salt and Cajun seasoning, taste and adjust as needed.
 Remove a cup of the beans and use an immersion blender to puree, or mash them with a fork, returning them to the pot; stir.

 Serve as a side dish or scoop beans over hot, cooked rice and serve topped with Chow Chow if desired.
-Add a big slice of hot buttered southern style skillet cornbread, hoecakes or even a yeast roll, and maybe even some greens on the side.
+Add warmed, buttered flour tortillas, a big slice of hot buttered southern style skillet cornbread, hoecakes or even a yeast roll, and maybe even some greens on the side.

-Cook’s Notes: You'll get a lighter colored bean if you pre-soak them, darker if you simply cook them without soaking, however, they will take longer to cook.
+Cook’s Notes: To lessen the heat, substitute chopped, undrained green chilies and eliminate the jalapenos and juice.
+You'll get a lighter colored bean if you pre-soak them, darker if you simply cook them without soaking, however, they will take longer to cook.
 Older beans tend to also take longer, so the fresher your beans, the less time they generally will take.

 Quick Boil Method: Rinse and sort beans and place into a deep pot, adding water to cover beans plus about an inch or so.
 Do not add any seasonings or salt!
 Bring to a boil; boil for 5 minutes uncovered, turn off heat, cover and let soak for one hour.
 Drain and set aside.

 Crockpot: Soak beans overnight, drain and rinse and place into crockpot.
 Saute meats and veggies; add to crockpot.
-Stir in all of the remaining ingredients, except for the salt, Cajun seasoning, and rice.
+Stir in all of the remaining ingredients, except for the salt, Cajun seasoning, and rice, but including the water (enough to cover plus 2 inches).
 Cook on high until beans are tender, 6 to 8 hours, or low 9 to 12 hours.
 Length of time will depend on freshness of beans.
 When done, remove 1 cup of beans and mash, return to the crockpot and stir in.

 Requires Adobe Reader - download it free!©Deep South Dish